Fraser Fir Christmas Tree

 Fresh Fraser Fir Christmas Trees for Sale Online

-The Fraser Fir Christmas Tree produces needles that are roughly ¾” in length with a bluish green color on the top and a silver color underneath.
+The Fraser Fir Christmas Tree produces needles that are roughly ¾” in length with a bluish-green color on the top and a silver color underneath.
 The two-tone effect is one of the reasons why it is the best selling tree in the country.
 It is by far the most popular of the Christmas Trees we offer.
-Fraser Fir Christmas Trees have a very stiff branching habit that turn slightly upwards.
-They produce soft needles, and have a very pleasant aroma, which is why we believe the Frasier Fir is possibly the perfect tree for the holidays.
-Frasier’s have one of the longest needle retentions of all trees, which means you’ll spend less time cleaning up needles and more time enjoying the tree.
-Frasier Fir Christmas Trees have been the species most used as the White House Christmas Tree.
+Fraser Fir Christmas Trees have a very stiff branching habit that turns slightly upwards.
+They produce soft needles and have a delightful aroma.
+Fraser’s have one of the longest needle retentions of all trees, which means you’ll spend less time cleaning up needles and more time enjoying the tree.

 We personally hand-select each fresh Christmas tree to make sure that it meets our high quality standards.
 Since our Christmas trees are selected and shipped within 48 hours, you and your family will be able to enjoy a fresh Fraser Fir Christmas Tree throughout the holiday season.

 How to Care for Your Fresh Cut Christmas Tree

 When a Christmas tree is cut, more than half its weight is water.
 With proper care, you can maintain the quality of your tree.
 Below are a number of tips on caring for your tree: Displaying trees in water in a traditional reservoir type stand is the most effective way of maintaining their freshness and minimizing needle loss problems.

 To display the trees indoors, use a stand with an adequate water holding capacity for the tree.
 As a general rule, stands should provide 1 quart of water per inch of stem diameter.
 Devices are available that help maintain a constant water level in the stand.